alvidir/vue-signup/README.md

 # rauth-ui

-A user interface for the [rauth](https://github.com/alvidir/rauth) project
+A signup page implementation for the [rauth](https://github.com/alvidir/rauth) project